Scholars Who Point Us In The Right Direction**

 By Bruce Camber, Initiated: January 11, 2017 Most recent update, a first draft: 26 January 2018

 1. Leonhard Euler.
-Euler’s Equation is extended to apply to the universe.
+Can Euler’s Equation be extended to the universe?

-Euler’s insight from 1748 is larger than currently understood.
-What physicist Richard Feynman called “our jewel… the most remarkable formula in mathematics” can be applied to the universe.
-We studied our charts for six years before it became self-evident, “We live in an exponential universe.”
-Historic discussions are reopened; and, the most enigmatic is the finite-infinite relation.
+Euler’s insight from 1748 may be larger than currently understood.
+Physicist Richard Feynman called it “our jewel… the most remarkable formula in mathematics” Can it be applied to the universe?
+Is it possible that we live in an exponential universe?
+Historic discussions were reopened.
+The most enigmatic is the finite-infinite relation.
 More…

 2. Gottfried Leibniz: The relation is the primary real.